Importance of fluid inertia for the orientation of spheroids settling in turbulent flow: Relative importance of Jeffery's torque and fluid-inertia torque

+The analysis developed in the previous subsection applies also to a laminar flow, such as the cellular flow considered by \citet{Lopez:17}.
+In the case of a laminar flow, at small $Re_f$, the velocity gradient can be simply estimated as $s\sim U_0/L$, so that:

 We remark that the relative magnitude of the fluid-inertia contributions to the angular dynamics [Appendix B of~\citep{Lopez:17}] amounts to $Re_p w_0/\lambda_p$, where $Re_p = \beta a W_s/\nu$, $w_0 = W_s/U_0$ and $\lambda_p = \beta a/L$.
 As a result, our expression ~(\ref{eq:R_lam}) coincides with theirs.
-Eq.~(\ref{eq:R_lam}) suggests that the distribution of orientation predicted in~\citep{Siewert:14a,Siewert:14b,Gustavsson:17,Jucha:18,Naso:18} -- rods settling preferentially with their tips first -- could be observable at small $Re_f$.
-Our numerical results, presented in the following sections, confirm the conclusions of the present analysis.
+Equation~(\ref{eq:R_lam}) suggests that the distribution of orientation predicted in~\citep{Siewert:14a,Siewert:14b,Gustavsson:17,Jucha:18,Naso:18} -- spheroids settling preferentially with a minimal drag -- could be observable at small $Re_f$.